Class and Object are two most important concept of Object oriented

 programming language e.g. C++ or Scala.

-By the way the difference between class and object is also a popular programming interview question, which is quite frequently asked at fresher level interviews.
-In this article we will look this on different angles to differentiate Class and object in Java.
-Once you get hold of key OOPS concepts, I would recommend reading 10 OOPS and SOLID design principles for Java programmer, which is a tried and tested design pattern for writing better code.
+By the way, the difference between class and object is also a popular programming interview question, which is quite frequently asked at fresher-level interviews.
+In this article, we will look at different angles to differentiate Class and object in Java.

-By the way the difference between class and object is also a popular programming interview question, which is quite frequently asked at fresher level interviews.
-In this article we will look this on different angles to differentiate Class and object in Java.
-Once you get hold of key OOPS concepts, I would recommend reading 10 OOPS and SOLID design principles for Java programmer, which is a tried and tested design pattern for writing better code.
+By the way, the difference between class and object is also a popular programming interview question, which is quite frequently asked at fresher-level interviews.
+In this article, we will look at different angles to differentiate Class and object in Java.

 Difference between Class vs Object in OOPS and Java

-Car is a class than Mercedes, BMW or Audi can be
+which varies in their property. e.g. if Car is a class than Mercedes, BMW or Audi can be

 considered as object because they are essentially a car but have different size,

-shape, color and feature.
+shape, color, and feature.

-2) A Class can be analogous to structure in C programming language with
+2) A Class can be analogous to structure in C programming language with the only difference is that structure doesn't contain any methods or functions, while

 class in Java contains both state and behavior, state is represented by field

-manual, car is running or stopped etc. On the other hand behavior is
+manual, car is running or stopped etc.

 controlled by functions, also known as methods in Java e.g. start() will